 The state machine is one of the core systems responsible for overseeing the collective rules of the procedural generation systems and what is or is not displayed to the user via the HUD and in-game menus.
 This state machine keeps track of all potential variables that could exist within any particular stage of the game and updates certain components as necessary when the state changes.
 It is also responsible for committing changes to the on-board database during a save event for later retrieval.
 It is currently unknown how many separate game states will be saved to a single instance of the database.

 The user interface is the primary way the user is able to interact with the game itself.
 The user interface includes the main menu system and the heads-up-display and is responsible for responding to any keyboard or mouse clicks the user creates as input.

+Finally, the Inventory system is a catch all system for the implementation of a click and drag interface for user controls.
+Room selection is done through an in-game menu whereby the user can select a room type, shape, and size and then drag that room into the game world for construction.
+The rooms must fit like puzzle pieces on the game world so the Inventory system must be able to handle the bounds and rules for where a room can be placed.
+In addition, the player gradually unlocks additional abilities and functionality for their main handheld tool.
+The abilities unlocked are clicked and dragged from their inventory into equip able slots in the HUD.
+The Inventory system must be able to handle which abilities are unlocked and where they can be dragged.

 2.2 Product Functions: